mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/feature-flags.md

 ## When to use

 There are no hard rules on when a feature flag should be used.
 It is left up to the best judgement of the responsible engineers to determine if a feature flag is required.
-The following are guidelines designed to help guide the determination:
+The following are guidelines designed to help the determination:

 - Any "substantial" feature should have a flag
 - Features that are probably substantial: